cjheath/kicad-rb/README.md

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
-Then, run `rake spec` to run the tests.

 To install this gem onto your local machine from local source code, run `rake install`.

+## Resources

+KiCad uses a version of the Cadence SPECCTRA Design Language, defined in https://cdn.hackaday.io/files/1666717130852064/specctra.pdf

+KiCad's documentation of this is at https://dev-docs.kicad.org/en/file-formats/sexpr-intro/

+A related Rust library that was not consulted while building this is https://github.com/adom-inc/kicad_lib/tree/main/kicad_sexpr

 ## Contributing